foxmouldy/apercal/README.md

 That's it!

 You will need the package **avconv** to use the functions in `mplot.py`.
-This is available on Ubuntu distributions, but a fix hasn't been implemented for Mac OS X - not that you'll need `mplot.py` if you're using this on your laptop :)
+This is available on Ubuntu distributions, but a fix hasn't been implemented for Mac OS X yet - not that you'll need `mplot.py` if you're using this on your laptop :)

 ## Usage